Betta Fish Not Moving (11 Top Causes & Solutions)

 If your betta has died, it won’t take long before its skin and eyes turn completely white.
 If infection or disease is the cause of death, it’s best to remove them from a community tank as quickly as possible to prevent them from spreading to other fish.

-Betta fish are typically very active, but even for lazy betta fish, it’s not normal for them not to move at all, especially over long periods.
+Betta fish are typically very active, but even for lazy betta fish, it’s not normal for them to be completely motionless for long periods.
 When a betta fish isn’t moving, it’s often a sign that something is wrong and needs to be investigated to rule out serious issues.

 If there are no other signs of illness present, it’s always best to check water quality and parameters first, as poor water conditions are the most common reason for health issues or abnormal behaviors.